 Staff and students must follow CDC guidance for administrators of child care programs and K-12 schools.

-We must follow state and local child care licensing policies and regulationsexternal icon.
+We must follow state and local child care licensing policies and regulations.
 We will continue to adhere to the state and local licensing policies unless otherwise notified by our local health department.

-Guidance may also be provided by the department of education and/or health department in your state, city, or locality.
+Guidance is also provided by the department of education, St. Louis County health department and the City of Dellwood in Missouri.

 Social Distancing Strategies